pionxzh/Pornhub.js/doc/Page.md

 # Page Parser

-`Pornhub.js` allows you to parse a page and get the information you need.
-This is useful if you want to build a bot that can search for videos, get information about a video, or anything else that can be done on the website.
+You can use this to parse a page and extract the information you need.

 - [Page Parser](#page-parser)
   - [Get Video Info](#get-video-info)